About heterosexuality, homosexuality & bisexuality

 sexual, emotional, and spiritual attraction to members of the same

 sex.
-A bisexual is a person who is attracted to both men and women.
+A bisexual is a person who is attracted to both men and women, although not necessarily to the same degree.

 Everyone, whether heterosexual, bisexual or homosexual, can decide to be